-No capital contributions were made by CIB Marine to CIBM Bank in 2015 or 2014.
+No capital contributions were made by CIB Marine to CIBM Bank in 2016 or 2015.

 The payment of dividends by banking subsidiaries is subject to regulatory restrictions by various federal and/or state regulatory authorities.
 In addition, dividends paid by bank subsidiaries are further limited if the effect would result in a bank subsidiary's capital being reduced below applicable minimum capital amounts.
-CIB Marine did not receive any dividend payments from CIBM Bank during 2015 or in 2014.
+CIB Marine did not receive any dividend payments from CIBM Bank during 2016 or in 2015.
 CIBM Bank did not have any retained earnings available for the payment of dividends to CIB Marine without first obtaining the consent of the regulators.
-Dividends of \$1.0 million were paid to CIB Marine from its non-bank subsidiary in both 2015 and 2014.
+Dividends of \$1.0 million were paid to CIB Marine from its non-bank subsidiary in 2015.